jasp-stats/jaspReliability/inst/help/reliabilityUniDimFrequentist.md

 		- Analytic interval: Wald-CI from the CFA
 		- Bootstrapped interval: CI from bootstrapped CFA
 - PFA: The single factor model is fit in a principal factor analysis.
+- Standardized factor loadings: Display a table with the standardized loadings of the single-factor model

 ### Cronbach's alpha Estimation:
 - Unstandardized: Cronbach's alpha is calculated from the data covariance matrix